Skip to main content

 Summary

-Loaders provide a powerful way to optimize database access in your Envio indexers by:
+Loaders provide a powerful and efficient way to optimize database access in your Envio indexers by:

-- Reducing database roundtrips from thousands to just a few
+• Dramatically reducing database roundtrips from thousands to just a few per batch

-- Caching results in memory for efficient processing
+• Caching results in memory for instant access during processing

-By separating data loading from event processing, loaders allow you to write more efficient and performant indexers while maintaining clean, readable code.
+By elegantly separating data loading from event processing, loaders enable you to build more efficient and performant indexers while maintaining clean, readable code.
+Whether you're processing thousands or millions of events, loaders can transform your indexing performance from slow and sequential to fast and parallel.